 How often do we go about our days feeling things within our body and trying to determine their cause, yet never really finding an answer?
 We might go to a doctor and explain what’s going on.
 We might complain of tightness in our shoulders, pain in our knees, or discomfort in our abdomen.
 There’s no doubt that sometimes these problems are simply the result of having eaten the wrong thing, or moved the wrong way, but it is also important to consider our state of mind and our emotions, and how these translate into our physicality.

-We are energy beings, this isn’t some new-age spiritual concept.
+Simply put, we are energy beings.
+And this isn’t some new-age spiritual concept.
 Our body has electricity that runs through it and it flows based on the cleanliness of the paths in which it travels.
 This is the premise behind meridian points or acupuncture points made popular in Chinese medicine.
-So if we are energy and we need our energy to be flowing well throughout our body to stay healthy, is it possible for us to have blockages?
+So, if we are energy and we need our energy to be flowing well throughout our body to stay healthy, is it possible for us to have blockages?
 Can experiences we have create dormant or ‘stuck’ energy within the body?